 At the end of the hunger strike, more Eritreans decided to leave the Israeli prison.
 According to the hotline, about 200 Eritreans have already signed an agreement to go back to Eritrea, but the detainees have been told that the Eritrean Embassy is able to arrange passports to only to 15 people a day and therefore the process will be gradual.

 There are some 36,000 Eritrean asylum seekers (out of a total of 50,000 African asylum seekers) in Israel.
-Hundreds of them are being held in Israeli prison facilities under the Anti-Infiltration Law from last year which allows imprisoning of asylum seekers for three years without trial.
+Hundreds of them have been held in Israeli prison facilities since last year under the Anti-Infiltration Law, which allows imprisoning of asylum seekers for three years without trial.